carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ### into

 The `into` operator connects a source channel to two or more target channels in such a way the values emitted by the source channel are copied to the target channels.
+Channel names are separated by a semi colon.
 For example:

 ~~~